If I say the words “Irish potatoes” to you, what’s your first thought?

 - Place a large mixing bowl in the fridge or freezer to chill and get your hand mixer ready.

-- Cream together the cream cheese and coconut oil until fully combined.
+- Cream together the cream cheese, coconut oil, and vanilla extract until fully combined.

 - Line your Irish potatoes on a baking sheet and allow them to chill in the fridge for about an hour.